garethkoh/garethkoh/README.md

 ## Hi there 👋

+I'm Gareth, an NUS trained computer scientist with a specialization in computer networks.

 <!--
 **garethkoh/garethkoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.